c3kay/hoyolab-rss-feeds/README.md

 `HOYOLAB_ATOM_URL` | Public URL of Atom feed | `https://example.org/feed.xml`
 `HOYOLAB_ENTRIES` | Number of entries fetched *per* category | `15`

-<sub>*Disclaimer: The content of the articles in the generated feeds are the property of Cognosphere PTE., LTD. and their respective owners.*</sub>
+<sub>*Disclaimer: The content of the articles in the generated feeds is the property of Cognosphere PTE., LTD. and their respective owners.*</sub>